Get Tech Tips

 It may seem a bit strange that the compression ratio has little to do with the compressor.
 However, the evaporator and condenser surround the compressor within the circuit.
 Those two parts affect the compressor’s function.
 The compression ratio is the ratio of condenser pressure to evaporator pressure.

 The higher the compression ratio, the harder it is for the compressor to perform its job efficiently.
 When you run against the wind, you waste a lot of your stamina resisting the environmental conditions.
 A similar principle applies to a compressor with a high compression ratio, where it has a lot to overcome.
 (You can read more about compression ratio HERE.)

 We mostly use reciprocating compressors, which are usually among the more efficient types of compressors.
 However, their structure makes them prone to developing poor volumetric efficiency.

 Why are reciprocating compressors challenging?

-Pistons have room for clearance at the top, allowing gas to get trapped after most of the gas moves to the condenser.
+Pistons have room for clearance, allowing gas to get trapped after most of the gas moves to the condenser.
 Gas left in the compressor or discharge port will re-expand, and this decreases the VE.